Complex Humanitarian Emergencies

 Overview

 In recent decades, humanitarian emergencies have become more complicated and long-lasting.
-An emergency always poses challenges, but they become complex when layered with crisis, climate change and conflict.
+Emergencies always pose challenges but become more complex when layered with crisis, climate change and conflict.

 Characteristics of CHEs often include: